 Southwest still offers a cheap basic fare.
 But unlike other carriers that give you just a bare bones seat and one personal item for that price, Southwest includes some great perks.
 They also offer 3 additional fare rates with varying inclusions, for a total of 4 basic ticketing options:

 - Wanna Get Away

 What’s the difference?

 Wanna Get Away: As you can see above, Wanna Get Away is Southwest’s basic fare.
-It includes 2 free checked bags, complimentary drinks and snacks, a 6x fare earnings rate for Rapid Rewards members, and the option of reusable funds.
+It includes 2 free checked bags, complimentary drinks and snacks, a 6x fare earnings rate for Rapid Rewards members, and the option of flight credits.